Hopding/how-js-works-blog-post/how-js-works-blog-post.md

 JavaScript programmers don't have to worry about making their functions reentrant, because they can never be interrupted[^1]!
 JS functions always run to completion.

 [^1]: This isn't strictly true.
-If a function is recursive it can be entered a second time before the initial invocation is complete.
+For example, generators and recursive functions can be entered a second time before their initial invocation is complete.
 However, this is not a concurrency issue forced upon the developer by the runtime.
 So this scenario isn't representative of the context in which reentrancy is typically a concern for developers.

 However, this simple execution model doesn't come without risks.